Li Chen the Emperor Xuanzong of Tang — Double-Faced Monarch of Tang Dynasty

 Mural of Tang Dynasty About General Zhang Yichao (799 — 872) and His Army that Recovered Many Lost Cities Along the Silk Road — 156th Cave of Mogao Grottoes, Dunhuang

-Li Chen admired the sincere and trusting relationship between famous Emperor Taizong of Tang and imperial censor Wei Zheng, so Li Chen tracked Wei Zheng's descendant and nominated him as his imperial censor, and followed the bright advice as long as they were reasonable.
+Admiring the sincere and trusting relationship between the famous Emperor Taizong of Tang and the imperial censor Wei Zheng, Li Chen sought out Wei Zheng's descendant and appointed him as his imperial censor.

 When Li Chen wanted to take a short vacation from the royal thermal palace to relax, the imperial censors said he shouldn't since he may delay the administration's work, so Li Chen canceled his plan.